Regular conversations with Deaf customers and employees? Make your workplace more accessible with VRI On-Demand.

 card.content_card_image['alt']

-Professional Aspects
+Professional Interactions

 • Quick check-ins or impromptu chats

-• One-on-one discussions with your manager
+• Short one-on-one discussions with your manager

 • Last-minute team huddles